 In addition, the app has an advanced grading recognition system to control learning progress and for immediate feedback to improve playing technology.
 Yousician is compatible with acoustic and electrical guitars as well as ukuleles and can be used on various devices such as smartphones and tablets.

-Due to its user -friendly surface and a committed community, Yousician offers both beginners and experienced guitarists a unique and rousing learning experience.
+Through its user-friendly interface and an engaged community, Yousician offers both beginners and experienced guitarists a unique and captivating learning experience.

 In the following video you get an insight into how the app works, while the Youtuber Gameblamer learns his first songs with Yousician: